1943 Argentine Revolution: October 17, 1945

 The following day, October 17, 1945, witnessed one of the most important events in Argentine history.
 An unfamiliar social class, which had remained completely absent from Argentine history until then, burst into Buenos Aires and demanded Perón's freedom.
 The city was taken by tens of thousands of workers from the industrial areas that had been growing on the outskirts of the city.
 The crowd set itself up in the Plaza de Mayo.
 It was characterized by the large number of young people and especially women who were part of it, and by the predominance of people with hair and skin darker than those who attended the traditional political acts of the time.
-The anti-Peronist opposition stressed these difference, referring to them in derogatory terms such as "blacks", "fat people", " descamisados (shirtless)", "cabecitas negras".
+The anti-Peronist opposition stressed these differences, referring to them in derogatory terms such as "blacks", "fat people", " descamisados (shirtless)", "cabecitas negras".
 It was the Radical Unionist leader Sammartino who used the much criticized term "zoo flood".

 The protestors were accompanied by a whole new generation of young people and new union delegates belonging to the unions of the General Confederation of Labor, which had responded to a sugar workers' strike two days earlier.
 It was a completely peaceful demonstration, but the political and cultural upheaval was of such heft that, in a few hours, the triumph of the anti-Peronist movement had been cancelled out, as did the remaining power of the military government.

 During that day, military commanders discussed the method of stopping the crowd.
 The Navy Minister, Héctor Vernengo Lima, proposed suppressing the protesters with firearms, but Ávalos objected.
 After intense negotiations the radical Armando Antille distinguished himself as Perón's delegate; he was freed and the same night addressed his sympathizers from a balcony at the Casa Rosada.
 A few days later the date of the elections was established: February 24, 1946.